softwareleadership/dont-fear-the-rebase/README.md

-# Don't Fear the Rebase
+# Don't Fear the Rebase!